CoverGenius/xcover-python/README.md

     poertry install xcover

-# Features
+## Features

 - Authentication
 - Simple configuration using env variables
+- (WIP) High-level API to perform partner operations on quotes and bookings

-# Configuration
+## Configuration

-## Config object
+### Config object

-The library provides `XCoverConfig` dataclass that can be used as following:
+The library provides `XCoverConfig` dataclass that can be used as shown:

 ```python
 from xcover import XCover, XCoverConfig